VirtusLab/scala-cli/website/docs/guides/ide.md

 :::

-Scala CLI currently implements the [BSP protocol](https://build-server-protocol.github.io/) by functioning as a build server.
+Scala CLI currently Scala integrates with IDEs using [BSP protocol](https://build-server-protocol.github.io/).
 At this moment Scala CLI is not automatically detected so we need to use [Build Server Discovery](https://build-server-protocol.github.io/docs/server-discovery.html) from the BSP protocol.
-This is the main reason we create the (`.bsp/scala-cli.json`) file for your editor to pick up.
+This is the main reason we create the BSP connection details file (`.bsp/scala-cli.json`) for your editor to pick up.

 :::note
-If none of the following commands were ran: `compile`, `run`, `test`, `setup-ide` or a `.bsp/scala-cli.json` file has yet to be created, your editor won't pick up scala-cli as a build server.
+If none of the following commands were ran: `compile`, `run`, `test`, `setup-ide` or a `.bsp/scala-cli.json` file has yet to be created (or was deleted), your editor won't pick up scala-cli as a build server.
 In that case, simply run one of the those commands and the file will be created.
 :::